myoluk/image-encryption/README.md

 - Encrypts and decrypts images with custom algorithm

-- Images can encrypt with a key or with a default key
+- Images can encrypt with default key or user defined key

 - Images can be RGB, grayscale etc.